 The gold standard for the management of high grade dysplasia is esophagectomy.
 Esophagectomy involves total removal of the esophagus except for a very short cuff of esophagus at its upper end.
 The esophagus is replaced with a segment of colon, or stomach is brought up under the breastbone and attached to the remaining cuff of the esophagus.
 Patients with Barrett's awaiting an esophagectomy should seek an experienced surgeon with a good reputation.
 This is a major operation which should only be done by a surgeon experienced in this type of procedure.
 They should interview the surgeon about his/her results.
 There is no validated or magic annual number of operations that provides enough surgical experience, but some surgeons believe it should be at least 20 per year.
 What is also important is not just the experience with the actual surgery, but also the experience of the team involved in the pre and post operative care.

-The operative death rate (mortality) associated with esophagectomy for high grade dysplasia and early cancer is less than 5%.
+The operative death rate (mortality) associated with esophagectomy for high grade dysplasia and early cancer is very low.
 However, in the postoperative period, a host of complications (operative morbidity) may occur, most of which are transient (self-limited).
 These complications may include delayed gastric emptying of food, temporary hoarseness, leaks where the reconstruction is performed, and strictures of the esophagus (narrowed areas caused by scarring).

 Follow-up biopsy surveillance, and esophagectomy ONLY if cancer is found